 Ms N Beer, Mrs S Clement-Smith, Miss M Flatt, Mr S Kidby, Mrs K King, Mr J Northcott, Mrs N Perry, Miss G Richards, Miss S Clarke, Miss A Macdonald and Mrs N Shingleton

 Science Technicians - Mrs J Baker, Mrs R Simmons

 At KS1 and 2 the aim was for students to:

 |Key Stage 3||

-The KS3 course is designed to maintain the sense of awe and wonder that pupils develop in KS2 Science and build up the skills and knowledge base that they will need for KS4.
+The KS3 course is designed to maintain the sense of awe and wonder that pupils develop in KS2 Science and build up the knowledge base that they will need for KS4 while ensuring the skill set of a scientist is being put in place.
 We follow the National Curriculum guidance for the program of study but have written bespoke, differentiated units and assessments that we feel best give this preparation.
 The department believe very strongly in learning by experimentation and pupils are given many opportunities to discover the scientific method as they progress through KS3.